Camp Pride Summer Leadership Camp

 Camp is for you if you want:

 - A phenomenal leadership and personal growth experience inclusive of gender identity/expression and sexual orientation.

-- Key leadership concepts to becoming a stronger LGBT or ally leader.
+- Key leadership concepts to becoming a stronger LGBTQ or ally leader.

 - Effective strategies and skill training for grassroots coalition building.